 Charitable organizations that make certain premium payments on personal benefit contracts.
-Form 4720 must be filed by any organization described in section 170(c) or section 664(d) that answered "Yes" to question (b) in Part X of Form 990, question 6b in Part VII-B of Form 990-PF, or question 80b in Part VI-B of Form 5227.
+Form 4720 must be filed by any organization described in section 170(c) or section 664(d) that answered "Yes" to question 7f in Part V of Form 990, question 6b in Part VII-B of Form 990-PF, question 80b in Part VI-B of Form 5227, or that otherwise paid premiums on a personal benefit contract in connection with a transfer to an organization for which a charitable deduction was not allowed to the transferor.